H3rby7/cloud-bench/README.md

 [Great docs in their own repo](./muBench/README.md)

+### muBench and Alibaba Trace 2021

+Their repository contains a [ZIP file](./muBench/examples/Alibaba/) with microservices that are derived from Alibaba Traces.

+Also the Matlab Code to produce the content [is available here](./muBench/examples/Alibaba/Matlab).

+Start and exec into container

     docker-compose up mubench -d
     docker-compose exec -it mubench bash

-### muBench and Alibaba Trace 2021

-Their repository contains a [ZIP file](./muBench/examples/Alibaba/) with microservices that are derived from Alibaba Traces.

-Also the Matlab Code to produce the content [is available here](./muBench/examples/Alibaba/Matlab/allinone.m).
+Generate WorkModel

+    python3 WorkModelGenerator/RunWorkModelGen.py -c WorkModelParameters.json

 # Traces